bhisaac/5eFP/5eFP-SRD.md

 ## Hide

 **_Discard your action to Hide_.** You make a DEX check in an attempt to hide, following the rules for hiding.
 If you succeed, you gain certain benefits, as described in the “Unseen Attackers and Targets” section.

+## Object Interaction (Interact with Object)

+You normally interact with an object while doing something else, such as when you draw a sword as part of an attack.
+When an object requires your action for its use, you take the Use an Object action.
+This action is also useful when you want to interact with more than one object on your turn.

+You gain one free object interaction each turn.
+Additional object interactions discard your action.

+## Reaction

+**_You discard your reaction to use certain game features, spells, and situations_.** A reaction is an instant response to a trigger of some kind, which can occur on your turn or on someone else’s.

+The opportunity attack is the most common type of reaction.

 ## Ready